 The reserve requirements are kept with the Central Bank in AED and United States Dollars, and are not available for use in the Group's day to day operations and cannot be withdrawn without Central Bank's approval.
-The level of reserve required changes every month in accordance with the Central Bank directives.
+The level of reserve required changes every month in accordance with the Central Bank's directives.

-23 ASSETS AND LIABILITIES CLASSIFIED AS HELD FOR SALE / DISCOUNTINUED OPERATIONS a) Dubai Aluminium
+23 ASSETS AND LIABILITIES CLASSIFIED AS HELD FOR SALE / DISCOUNTINUED OPERATIONS

-On 3 June 2013, Dubal Holding LLC ("Dubal Holding"), a wholly owned subsidiary of the Group, and MDC Industry Holding Company LLC ("MDC Holding") entered into a combination agreement pursuant to which Dubal Holding and MDC Holding agreed to create Emirates Global Aluminium PJSC ("EGA") a jointly-held, equal ownership company that will integrate the business of Dubai Aluminium ("DUBAL"), a wholly owned subsidiary of the Group, and Emirates Aluminium Company Limited PJSC ("EMAL"), a joint venture of the Group, referred as the "Transaction".
+On 3 June 2013, Dubal Holding LLC ("Dubal Holding"), a wholly owned subsidiary of the Group, and MDC Industry Holding Company LLC ("MDC Holding") entered into an agreement pursuant to which Dubal Holding and MDC Holding agreed to create Emirates Global Aluminium PJSC ("EGA") a jointly-held, equal ownership company to integrate the business of Dubai Aluminium ("DUBAL"), a then wholly owned subsidiary of the Group, and Emirates Aluminium Company Limited PJSC ("EMAL") (referred as the "Transaction").
+As at 31 December 2013, various regulatory clearance and approvals were pending and accordingly investment in DUBAL was classified as an asset held for sale in the statement of financial position.